Rodion Malinovsky: Japanese Front and Far East Command

-With Khrushchev
+Minister of Defence

-After Stalin's death in 1953, Khrushchev became the Soviet leader and, during the De-Stalinization process and the consolidation of his power in the Kremlin, he promoted Malinovsky to Commander-in-Chief of the Soviet Ground Forces and First Deputy to Minister of Defense Marshal Georgy Zhukov (1956).
+After Stalin's death in 1953, Khrushchev became the Soviet leader and, during the De-Stalinization process and the consolidation of his power in the Kremlin, he promoted Malinovsky to Commander-in-Chief of the Soviet Ground Forces and First Deputy to Minister of Defense Marshal Georgy Zhukov.
 To confirm Malinovsky's high status in the Soviet Party-state hierarchy, he was selected a full member of the Communist Party Central Committee.
 In October 1957, Khrushchev, who had grown apprehensive of Zhukov's political ambitions, ousted him and entrusted his post as minister to Malinovsky, who served in this position until his death.
 Although a personal friend of Khrushchev, Malinovsky maintained his independent position regarding military affairs.
 Khrushchev and several members of the Soviet military establishment were convinced that future wars would be won by nuclear missile attack.
 They advocated main investment to the development of the missiles and a drastic reduction of conventional forces.
 Malinovsky supported the adoption of strategic nuclear missiles, but saw them as a useful deterrent of war, rather than as a main weapon within it.
 He developed the concept of a broad based military and vigorously argued that while the nature of war had changed, the decisive factor would still be a standing army proficient in modern military technology and capable of conquering and controlling the enemy's territory.
 Soviet military policy during these years was a compromise between the views of Malinovsky and of Khrushchev.